dkidney/oddments/README.md

 status](https://www.r-pkg.org/badges/version/oddments)](https://cran.r-project.org/package=oddments)
 <!-- badges: end -->

-The oddments package contains various functions that I’ve found useful at one time or another but dont really fit in any of my other repositories.
+The `oddments` package contains various functions that I’ve found useful at one time or another but which don’t really fit in any of my other packages/repos.

 ## Installation